 Dani was a natural in school.
 Her only distraction was an absent mother and a suicidal brother whom she felt overly protective.
 Maybe because she assumed the role when her mother abandoned them, or perhaps it was just her nurturing way.

 She worked hard after graduating, joining the military to expedite her acceptance and training in the Institute, which almost guaranteed her entrance into the New Earth Corps.

-The New Earth Corps is where she would set her sights on a once in a lifetime mission to Tau Ceti e, the nearest Earth-like planet, where she would become the first woman explorer in deep space.
+The New Earth Corps is where she would set her sights on a once-in-a-lifetime mission to Tau Ceti e, the nearest Earth-like planet, where she would become the first woman explorer in deep space.

 The mission was only possible once every 60 years because of the strange elliptical orbit of Tau Ceti e, which made it impossible to reach in a person’s lifetime.
 However, modern technology did allow humankind to get to the edge of the planet’s orbit every 60 years for approximately three months.
-Deep sleep, or hypersleep, allows Dani to travel a great distance to carry out this dangerous and previously failed mission.
+In addition, deep sleep, or hypersleep, allows Dani to travel a great distance to carry out this dangerous and previously failed mission.

 The last mission team was never heard from after a scouting trip to the planet 60 years earlier.